bboymnz/Python-load/README.md

 * The csv file which is to be loaded, should be in the same working directory as the script.
 * Passing the command 'python pythonload.py nba.csv' in the shell will execute the program
-* 'nba.sqlite will be created which is a SQLite database containing the same information.
+* 'nba.sqlite will be created which is a SQLite database containing the same information as the csv file.